tin2tin/Pallaidium/README.md

 * In the Generative AI add-on preferences, hit the "Install Dependencies" button.

-* Restart Blender via "Run as Administrator".
+* Restart the computer and run Blender via "Run as Administrator".

 * Open the add-on UI in the Sequencer > Sidebar > Generative AI.